w3f/Grants-Program/applications/khoj.md

 ### 🧩 Ecosystem Fit

-- _Where and how does your project fit into the ecosystem?_: The main aim is to increase adotion and onboard more users to Polkadot in a gamified manner.
+- _Where and how does your project fit into the ecosystem?_: The main aim is to increase adoption and onboard more users to Polkadot in a gamified manner.
 Create an application that feels Web2 but onboards users to the Polkadot ecosystem.
 - _Who is your target audience?_ The game can be played by anyone as the use cases are broad.
-  But the focus can be on  local communities, blockchain projects, DAOs, educational institutions and event organizers — essentially anyone looking to drive real-world engagement through interactive, location-based experiences.
-Also the majority of Polkadot ecosystem is desktop focused.
+  But the focus can be on  local communities, blockchain projects, DAOs, educational institutions, and event organizers — essentially anyone looking to drive real-world engagement through interactive, location-based experiences.
+Also, the majority of the  Polkadot ecosystem is desktop-focused.
 Even though wallets have their apps like SubWallet/the Polkadot App, there are few applications that leverage this smartphone first experience.
 Apart from the enthusiasts, the larger web2 native audience is on mobile.
 We want to capture this audience to transition into the Web3 world.
 - _Are there any other projects similar to yours in the Polkadot ecosystem?_: No
-  - _If not, why might such a project not exist yet?_ There is slight synonimity with Pokemon Go but otherwise the concept of Khoj is novel.
+  - _If not, why might such a project not exist yet?_ There is slight synonimity with Pokémon Go, but otherwise the concept of Khoj is novel.
 It's not present on any blockchain, let alone Polkadot.

 ## 👥 Team